-MBFCC may also be legally required to exchange certain information about its customers with specific credit reporting agencies, in response to a court order, to prevent fraud or to comply with a requirement of a government agency.
+MBFCC may also be legally required to exchange certain information about its customers with specific credit reporting agencies, in response to a court order, to prevent fraud or to comply with a requirement of a Designated Self-Regulated Organization, the National Futures Association or a government agency.

 We do not sell information about MBFCC customers or former customers to unaffiliated third parties.

 We may disclose all the personal information we collect as permitted or required by law.
 For example, we may disclose information to law enforcement agencies or regulatory authorities (such as the CFTC, SEC, NFA, FINRA or the DSRO), to respond to a subpoena or court order or judicial process, to consumer reporting agencies, to comply with a requirement of a government agency (such as pursuant to the US Patriot Act) or in connection with a proposed or actual sale, merger, or transfer of all or a portion of a business or an operating unit.